 Why did you change your name?

 When we started our program in 2007 we were a full day, childcare program.
-We grew into Reggio Emilia-inspired and began teaching morning only preschool.
+We grew into Reggio Emilia-inspired and began teaching early childhood and then elementary school.
 As our program changed we realized that many in our community did not recognize the values our program held from our name.
 We wanted a name that reflected our simplistic view of learning, much like the old schoolhouse did, and one that demonstrated our "green" desire to serve organic foods and provide an environment with natural cleaners.
 The Little Green Schoolhouse was born.

 I have more questions.